Tips on Starting a Farmers’ Market

 How are you planning to pay for the start up and promotion of your market?

 Who will be the ‘sponsors’ of your market?
 Have you identified your potential sources of funding?
 Money is one thing farmers can’t grow.
-Town council, neighbourhood groups or your local chamber of commerce/ BIA can be sources of funding.
+Town council, neighbourhood groups or your local chamber of commerce/ BIA and even VT Markets can be sources of funding.

 Organizational help and volunteers